Homepage look and feel

 Add the Recent Articles List to the right column of your Knowledge Base

-Finally, you might decide to display the Recent Articles List in the right column of your knowledge base.
+If you're using an older theme that shows the right column, you might decide to display the Recent Articles List in the right column of your knowledge base.
 To do so:

 1. Go to Settings > Style.